 Question: Can married students participate?

 Answer: There are no restrictions against married participants or students with children participating.
 However, the housing available and the amount of money available for housing make it impossible for WINS to cover the housing cost for anyone not enrolled as a WINS participant.
 (Eligible spouses can both apply and if both are accepted can participate together in the program.)
 Individuals wishing to bring spouses can pay the additional occupancy cost, if space is available.
 Children are not allowed in the dorms, however the WINS office can help with referrals to off-campus housing that can accommodate your specific situation.
 If you choose not to accept the standard WINS accommodation, additional costs and housing arrangements are solely the responsibility of the participant.
 Please contact the WINS office if you need further details on finding accommodations for family members.
 In general, the program is so time-consuming that we recommend students plan to attend on their own.
 Students work five days a week, attend rigorous classes three evenings a week, and must spend additional hours doing class preparation and homework.

 Question: What types of internships are available for students interested in pursuing science or health-related careers?

 Answer: We have a variety of placements for science, pre-med, or health-related majors.
 Applicable internships could include:

-Question: Is there a maximum number of times a student may participate in the program?
+Question: Is there a maximum number of times a student can participate in the program?

-Answer: Students may participate no more than twice.
-Candidates can only apply for a second WINS program as long as they are still enrolled in an academic program or graduated within the last 6 months, and have satisfactorily completed their internship and academic course work during their first WINS program.
-Returning summer students will have an option to take a different AI/AN-issue related course.
+Answer: Students may participate no more than twice;once, as an undergraduate, and, once, as a graduate student.
+Candidates can only apply for a second WINS program as long as they are still enrolled in an academic program within the last 6 months, and have satisfactorily completed their internship and academic course work during their first WINS program.